tredontho/purescript-book/text/chapter8.md

   pure final.x
 ```

-At the end of the computation, we read the final value of the reference cell, and return the position of the particle.
+At the end of the computation, we read the final value of the reference cell and return the position of the particle.

-Note that even though this function uses mutable state, it is still a pure function, so long as the reference cell `ref` is not allowed to be used by other parts of the program.
+Note that even though this function uses a mutable state, it is still a pure function, so long as the reference cell `ref` is not allowed to be used by other program parts.
 We will see that this is exactly what the `ST` effect disallows.

 To run a computation with the `ST` effect, we have to use the `run` function: